Doctor with CT scan patient

 NASA using CT scanner

-This development is critical to the improvement of patient care, particularly in alerting physicians to urgent concerns.
-Hours could turn into mere seconds as the process is 150 times faster – an advancement that would undoubtedly unburden the hospital staff.
-While the research has yet to be concluded, and the AI platform is still pending real-life tests, this study is a prime example of how this technology could work hand in hand with radiologists today.
+This development is critical to improving patient care, particularly in alerting physicians to urgent concerns.
+As the process is 150 times faster, hours could turn into mere seconds— an advancement that would undoubtedly unburden the hospital staff.

 Final Thoughts